abnore/abnore/README.md

 I'm a systems programmer who enjoys working close to the metal — drawn to embedded development, C programming, and low-level architecture.

--  Finishing a Bachelor's in Informatics: Robotics and Intelligent Systems
+- Bachelor's in Informatics: Robotics and Intelligent Systems
 - Building tools in C: logging systems, graphics backends, minimal APIs
 - I like building from scratch and I enjoy understanding every layer.

 ---